The Importance of Gut Health

 • Irregular menstrual cycle

-It doesn't seem like these symptoms could all be related, but they can be.
-Candida overgrowth, for example, can cause several of the symptoms listed.
-Now, let's discuss what influences gut health.
+It doesn’t seem like these symptoms could all be related, but they can be.
+For example, candida overgrowth can cause several of the symptoms listed.
+Now, let’s discuss what influences gut health.

 Influences on Gut Health